vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-marine-neos.md

 ### Card Rulings

-●This card's effect does not target.
+*   This card's effect does not target.